perkinbr/segway/README.md

 - LEGO MINDSTORMS EV3 (ev3dev/Python):
   - [Building instructions] (http://robotsquare.com/2014/06/23/tutorial-building-balanc3r/)
   - Add a Touch Sensor to Port 1.
 I added it just like the Gyro, but on the other side of the brick.
 This will be the program's safe stop button.
+  - Instructions on how to run this program will come later.
+For now, here are some very rough steps, assuming you already know roughly how to use ev3dev and transfer files to the brick:
+     - Transfer "makelinks.sh" and "segway.py" to your EV3, and put them in the same directory.
+     - To turn them into executable scripts, run:
+        - chmod +x makelinks.sh
+        - chmod +x segway.py
+     - Now you can run the program: ./segway.py
-  - Instructions on how to run this program will come soon.
-(In short, hold segway up right with its resting wheels on the ground and just launch the python program.)
+     - hold segway up right with its resting wheels on the ground and just launch the python program.)

 - VEX IQ (RobotC):
   - [Building instructions] (http://robotsquare.com/2016/04/06/tutorial-segway-iq/)